How racial equity supports better grantmaking practices

 Despite the positive findings we identified in this year’s report, there is still work to do to increase the number of diverse voices in philanthropy and understand how racial equity relates to even more grantmaking practices.

-The racial and ethnic diversity of foundation boards and staff was low compared to the overall population and number of foundations (65 percent) that consider racial equity “somewhat” or “very relevant” to their mission.
+The racial and ethnic diversity of foundation boards and staff was low compared to the overall population and number of foundations (65%) that consider racial equity “somewhat” or “very relevant” to their mission.

-- Of participating foundations, 74 percent reported having no board members of color (i.e., their boards were composed entirely of people who identified as white)
+- Of participating foundations, 74 percent reported having no board members of color (i.e., their boards were comprised entirely of people who identified as white)

-- More than three-fourths (78 percent) of participating staffed foundations had no paid staff members of color (their staffs were fully composed of people who identified as white).
+- More than three-fourths (78%) of participating staffed foundations had no paid staff members of color (their staffs were fully comprised of people who identified as white).
 And this trend continued for CEOs—90 percent of participating foundations with full-time CEOs had someone in that role who identified as white.

 Though philanthropy is still dominated by people who identify as white, an important lesson to keep in mind here is that those who are engaging in racial equity work, and working to bring more diverse perspectives into the field, are the foundations more likely to be engaging in other types of philanthropic best practices.
 In addition to rethinking barriers to entry, rethinking data collection, and knowing the stresses on their grantees, these grantmakers are also streamlining grant requirements, collaborating with other funders, engaging constituents in the grantmaking process, and providing financial support to grantees for evaluation.